bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 as the basis for a replacement led status monitor.
 Note that this script has not been thoroughly tested but might serve as the basis for future work.

-#### Implement a false sgnotify infrastructure
-The reason the unit running a new kernel will hang on boot if the defunct Seagate Media Service is not deconfigured is that one of the startus scripts (/etc/rc5.d/S98media_server_allow_scan) will hang when it tries to access kernel resources that the original Seagate supplied kernel provided but the new kernel does not.

-Ideally, for a truly "slot in" kernel we'd put some sham resources into the new kernel that would at least allow this startup script to not hang.
-For the moment though, it's easier to just make sure that the Seagate Media Service is completely disabled before upgrading.

 #### Power Management
 In the new kernel there's no ability to suspend or to power down one of